 Ultimately, The Fortress of Solitude is a work of anti-nostalgia.
 It presents the veneer of idealized Brooklyn past in order to challenge the narrative of his racial victimization and interrogate that complicated sense of simultaneous belonging and unbelonging.
 The novel explicitly demonstrates the inability for individuals to make the kind of structural changes to improve life in these communities and the more complex relationships among people within those communities than simply the black and white dichotomy of citizen and criminal.
 (It explores this in part through a bumbling attempt by Dylan and Mingus to share a superheroic identity).
 The Fortress of Solitude asks its readers to contemplate the middle spaces (which, by the way, is where this blog gets its name) where no individual significance-defining narrative holds sway, constantly challenging received knowledge about the centrality of our own self in understanding what is happening in the world around us as to reframe it and understand it more deeply.
-When young Hazel Newlevant is depicted in the library doing her research, they are beginning to dig into a history that profoundly shaped their life but that remained obscured until their experience of harassment and her mother’s admission provided an opportunity to discover the context both those events (and many more) exist within.
+When young Hazel Newlevant is depicted in the library doing their research, they are beginning to dig into a history that profoundly shaped their life but that remained obscured until their experience of harassment and her mother’s admission provided an opportunity to discover the context both those events (and many more) exist within.